cloudevents/spec/spec.md

 The CloudEvents specifications define mappings to various protocols and encodings, and the accompanying CloudEvents SDK targets various runtimes and languages.
-Some of these treat metadata elements as case-sensitive while others do not, and a single CloudEvent may be routed via multiple hops that involve a mix of protocols, encodings, and runtimes.
+Some of these treat metadata elements as case-sensitive while others do not, and a single CloudEvent might be routed via multiple hops that involve a mix of protocols, encodings, and runtimes.
 Therefore, this specification limits the available character set of all normatively named attributes such that case-sensitivity issues or clashes with the permissible character set for